Govardhan

-Govardhan also called Giriraj, is a key pilgrimage centre in India and a municipal town; a nagar panchayat; seat of a MLA Member of Legislative Assembly of Uttar Pradesh; a Tehsil, in Mathura district in the India in state of Uttar Pradesh.
+Govardhan also called Giriraj, is a key pilgrimage centre in India and a municipal town; a nagar panchayat; seat of an MLA (Member of Legislative Assembly) of Uttar Pradesh; a Tehsil, in Mathura district in India in the state of Uttar Pradesh.
 About 23 kilometres from Mathura, the town is on the road link between Mathura and Deeg.

 Geography

 Govardhana is located at 27.5°N 77.47°E. It has an average elevation of 179 metres (587 feet).
 Govardhana has been made Tehsil in Mathura District by the Uttar Pradesh government.

 Demographics

 In the 2011 Indian Census, Govardhana had a population of 22,576.
 Males constituted 55% of the population and females 45%.
 Govardhana has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy is 70%, and female literacy is 52%.
 In Govardhana, 17% of the population is under 6 years of age.